Kamyarb/Kamyarb/README.md

 - 👋 Hi, I’m @Kamyarb
-- 👀 I’m interested in Machine learning algorithms,neuroscience and computer vision applications specially MOT(Multi object tracking)
+- 👀 I’m interested in Machine learning algorithms DNNs and the math behind them want to know more about neuroscience and computer vision applications specially MOT(Multi object tracking) also want to inspired by brain's behavior and implementing the functions in computer.
 - 🌱 I’m currently learning Reinforcement learning
 - 📫 How to reach me kamibagha@gmail.com , twitter: https://twitter.com/kamyarz
   Linkedin:https://www.linkedin.com/in/kamyarbagha/